pscally1005/pscally1005.github.io/_posts/recipes/finger-food/2024-10-21-flax-crackers.markdown

 - flax meal
 - chia seeds
 - psyllium husks
 Description: Most gluten free crackers are still no healthier than standard crackers.
 In fact, they can be worse for you, having more oil and <a href="/misc/hidden-sugar">sugar</a> with a lower <a href="/misc/fiber">fiber</a> content.
 Not these crackers; they're gluten free, vegan, <a href="/misc/hidden-sugar">sugar</a> free, oil free, nut free, and grain free.
 The base is made up of flaxseeds and chia seeds, 2 great healthy <a href="/misc/fats">fats</a> that are both rich in the <a href="/misc/nutrient-alphabet#O">Omega-3</a> fatty acid ALA, as well as being good sources of both <a href="/misc/fiber">fiber</a> and <a href="/misc/protein">protein</a>.
 These crackers not only taste great and are nice and crispy, but they also won't spike your blood sugar.
-This recipe is an adapted version of "Herbed Flax Crackers" from the book Good Energy, and pair perfectly with <a href="/recipes/classic-tahini-hummus">Classic Tahini Hummus</a>
+This recipe is an adapted version of "Herbed Flax Crackers" from the book Good Energy, and pair perfectly with <a href="/recipes/classic-tahini-hummus">Classic Tahini Hummus</a>.
+For another cracker recipe, check out my <a href="/recipes/triscuits">Copycat Triscuit Crackers</a>
 Instructions:
 - Preheat your oven to 325F, and line 2 large cookie sheets with parchment paper